openedx/docs.openedx.org/source/community/release_notes/redwood/course_search.rst

 The Redwood Release includes a beta release of the new Course Search feature.
 Course Search enables course authors to conduct searches within a course, or across courses, to find content.
 While it is in Beta, Course Search is not enabled by default, but Operators can choose to enable it.
-See the :doc:`dev_op_release_notes` for details about how to enable.
+Operators should see the :ref:`redwood-enable-search` for details about how to enable.

 .. note::